hexitex/MCP-Backup-Server/README.md

 Add the following to your global rules:

 ```
 Use the backup MCP only for operations that require a backup. these are typically before refactoring code or making lots of changes to files and folders.
 Only backup folders that you are working on or removing not the whole directory structure.
 Use a project folder backup at the start of a resumed session, ask the user if they want to do this.
 Use a folder backup for before making structural changes to a folder, typically removing child folders.
 Commands are backup_create, backup_list, backup_restore, backup_folder_create, backup_folder_list, backup_folder_restore.
 Always try to use the backup MCP server for operations that require a backup, listing backups and restoring backups.
+Don't encode the drive letter or folder names.

 ```